cityofaustin/vision-zero/api/README.md

 The API requires certain environment variables to be set.
 Copy the `.env.example` file in the `api` directory to `.env` and fill in the values.

+## Secrets

+Please see the entry "Vision Zero (VZ) User & CR3 API Secrets" in the developers vault in 1PW for information about the secret values.

 ## Testing the API / Is this thing on?

 Where ever you have the API running, you can hit it at the root of the domain `/` and you should get a health message that includes both the current time, but also the age of the process serving the API.
 This is helpful in confirming a restart has occurred, or that the API is up and running.